oam-dev/spec/README.md

 and [Service Fabric](https://github.com/Microsoft/service-fabric),
 the Open Application Model is a specification for building cloud native applications.

+Focused on the separation of development concerns from operational considerations through a platform-agnostic application model, OAM provides a set of tools for building high-grade containerized applications on systems like Kubernetes.

 *This repository is unstable, and open to contributions.*
 The specification is under development, and breaking changes could be made.
 Interested in contributing?
 Take a look at the issue queue!
 We're looking for more